 Down payment Amount

 When you offer a larger down payment, your lender takes on less risk when extending you credit.
-The minimum amount that you have to contribute depends on the mortgage product that you’re pursuing.
+The minimum amount that you have to contribute depends on the mortgage product you’re pursuing.
 Loans guaranteed by the Federal Housing Administration, for example, require a 3.5 percent down payment.
-Traditional mortgage products may request anywhere from five to twenty percent.
+Traditional mortgage products may request anywhere from 5 percent to 20 percent.

 If you want to buy a property for investment or are trying to qualify for a jumbo loan, your down payment requirement may be significantly higher.
 A benefit of providing a 20 percent or greater down payment is that you don’t need to take out private mortgage insurance on your home.
 If you have a lower amount of your money invested in the property, the lender will request that you make a PMI payment until you reach a certain amount of equity.
 This additional payment could add up to 1.5 percent of your mortgage amount annually.

 Mortgage lenders want assurances that you can afford the mortgage payments when you finance a house.
 You can make your application look more desirable by considering the points above and making sure that you are in a good financial position before you start house hunting.